An Open Essay About My Experiences with the White Moderate

 To my white friends and neighbors who suddenly care about gun violence, now that they have started to notice that it affects their community; You skipped the Black Lives Matter protests that have been happening over the past six years, but carved time out of your weekend to go to the March For Our Lives.
 Of the thousands of people that were there, I got six people to stand with the Black youth who have been marching for their lives for the longest.
 Even though Black youth are the reason you “wear orange” for “gun control,” you praised the white youth who became the face of this movement.

 To the white feminist who showed up for the Women’s March, but not for me when she saw me experiencing racism; When I called out that white woman for her racism, talking about my hair, and calling me lazy, she accused me of attacking other people and acting out.
 When I called you out for your silence on what you knew was happening, you said to me, “I’m really sorry you feel that way.”

-To my white and non-Black childhood friends of color who unfollowed me on Instagram because I talk about race, more specifically the white girl in my art class who made a political statement about feminism by celebrating the white female body; When I made a political statement about womanism, it offended you so much, that you, along with several of my childhood friends disowned me.
+To my white and non-Black childhood friends of color who unfollowed me on Instagram because I talk about race, more specifically the white girls in my art classes who made a political statement about feminism by celebrating the white female body; When I made a political statement about womanism, it offended you so much, that you, along with several of my childhood friends disowned me.
 At first I was offended.
 Then I realized that you didn’t love me for me.
 Now that I’m comfortable with my Blackness, you don’t love me anymore.
 I have unlearned the hate you have given me.

 Stephanie Younger is a 16-year-old who advocates for womanism and the abolition of youth prisons.